This year’s MBA Selectivity Index™ is here!

 Weaknesses in the MBA Selectivity Index

-3. It doesn’t reflect the importance of showing fit with an individual school’s strengths, mission, and values.
-It is up to you to do the appropriate research, including (if possible) visits to the school, attendance at admissions events, and/or connecting with current students or alumni.
+- It doesn’t reflect the importance of showing fit with an individual school’s strengths, mission, and values.
+It is up to you to do the appropriate research, including (if possible) visits to the school, attendance at in-person and online admissions events, and/or connecting with current students or alumni.
 At the end of the day, the results of that research are much more important in helping you determine where to apply than stats could ever be.

 Finally, while the Selectivity Index does reveal the relative level of competition at different programs, it doesn’t excuse you from making sure that the schools where you are competitive will also help you achieve your goals.
 It does you no good to get into a program that won’t help you go down your chosen path and realize your dreams.